rat10/nng/mappings.md

 is mapped to
 ```
 :a :b :c .
-:a :b [ sg:aspectOf :c ;
+:a :b [ nng:aspectOf :c ;
-        sg:inGraph _:ag2 ;
+        nng:inGraph _:ag2 ;
         :d :e ] .             # annotating the triple
-_:ag2 sg:inGraph _:ag1.
+_:ag2 nng:inGraph _:ag1.
 ```
 The modelling style is very close to regular RDF as we know it.
-In principle this mapping could without too much effort be implemented in standard RDF, if the well-known `rdf:value` property (or our more definitely defined `sg:aspectOf` property) was interpreted in a specific way, i.e. if every `rdf:value` relation would be automagically followed and returned as the default/main value to queries and follow-your-nose behaviours, and all other attributes to the originating blank node would be rendered as additional annotations on that main value.
+In principle this mapping could without too much effort be implemented in standard RDF, if the well-known `rdf:value` property (or our more definitely defined `nng:aspectOf` property) was interpreted in a specific way, i.e. if every `rdf:value` relation would be automagically followed and returned as the default/main value to queries and follow-your-nose behaviours, and all other attributes to the originating blank node would be rendered as additional annotations on that main value.

 However, the intuitive semantics is a bit shaky, as an annotation on the object of a relation would by convention not be understood as referring to the whole relation, or even the enclosing graph: while application specific intuitions may interpret it as referring to the graph itself, it seems risky to make such an interpretation mandatory.
-Other intuitions may be implemented as extensions of this mapping: to annotate each node separately we could replace each term in the statement by a blank node (the property in generalized RDF, or otherwise create a singleton property term) and annotate them accordingly with an `sg:aspectOf` relation to refer to the primary topic of the term and further attributions as desired.
+Other intuitions may be implemented as extensions of this mapping: to annotate each node separately we could replace each term in the statement by a blank node (the property in generalized RDF, or otherwise create a singleton property term) and annotate them accordingly with an `nng:aspectOf` relation to refer to the primary topic of the term and further attributions as desired.
 However, it is obvious that such a mapping, while possible and actually quite faithfully representing the meaning of an annotated statement, would in practice be quite unbearable.

 #### Singleton Properties-based Mapping

 In the singleton properties oriented mapping annotations are attributed to a newly defined property.
-The property `sg:aspectOf`, here defined as a subproperty of `rdfs:subPropertyOf`, points from the newly created property in the annotated statement to the original property that is getting annotated.
+The property `nng:aspectOf`, here defined as a subproperty of `rdfs:subPropertyOf`, points from the newly created property in the annotated statement to the original property that is getting annotated.
 The original property should be interpreted as the primary value of an existential represented by the singleton property, `:b_1` in the example below.
 In generalized RDF `:b_1` would be represented as a blank node, e.g. `_:b1`.
 ```
 DEF

-sg:aspectOf a rdfs:Property ;
+nng:aspectOf a rdfs:Property ;
     rdfs:subPropertyOf rdfs:subPropertyOf ;
-    rdfs:comment "The property `sg:aspectOf`, defined as a subproperty of `rdfs:subPropertyOf`, describes the relation type of the statement that is getting annotated.
+    rdfs:comment "The property `nng:aspectOf`, defined as a subproperty of `rdfs:subPropertyOf`, describes the relation type of the statement that is getting annotated.
 Its `rdfs:range` is to be interpreted as the primary value of the annotated property." .
 ```

 Using this approach, the nested graph construct